morning-warmups/pixel-art/README.md

 - Modify your code so that you are creating 8000 divs instead of 2000.
 - Change the event that changes your box colors from 'click' to 'mouseover'.
 - Paint a picture!

+### Step 5

+- Make it responsive.
+Use some maths to work out how big the viewport is and change the canvas size to suit the screen size.
+- You might want a boarder or frame to make your art look legit.

+### Step 6

+SHIP IT!
+- make a repo
+- push it to GH pages
+- Count your money